Azure/communication-ui-library-ios/AzureCommunicationUI/sdk/AzureCommunicationUIChat/README.md

 ## Quick Sample

 The Chat Composite requires two objects to work together, the adapter and the view.
-The `ChatAdapter` is requires a communication identifier, token credential, a thread id, end point url of the chat, and an optional display name.
+The `ChatAdapter` requires a communication identifier, token credential, a thread id, end point url of the chat, and an optional display name.
 The `ChatCompositeView` is a SwiftUI view object that developers use to add to their View.
 It is initialized with the above adapter that you created.

 ```swift